LeBron James Reveals L.A. Lakers Listen To Eminem On ‘White Boy Wednesdays’

-LeBron James has never been able to say enough about his affinity for Eminem, but these days he does get to display what kind of zone the Detroit rapper’s music puts him in – thanks to the Lakers designating their midweek workouts: ‘White Boy Wednesday.’
+LeBron James has never been able to say enough about his affinity for Eminem, but these days he does get to display what kind of zone the Detroit rapper’s music puts him in – thanks to the Lakers designating their midweek workout: ‘White Boy Wednesday.’

-LeBron was asked, after L.A.’s most recent hump-day practice, if he would speak his thoughts on the bevy of Eminem tracks that had been blaring throughout the team’s Segundo training facility.
+LeBron was asked, after L.A.’s most recent hump-day practice, if he would speak his thoughts on the bevy of Eminem tracks that had been blaring throughout the team’s Segundo, California training facility.
 In turn, not only did he express his favor for the playlist in question; the four-time NBA champ confessed that he happens to look forward to each occasion that it is put on rotation.

 “Today is white boy Wednesdays.
 Seriously.
 You’re laughing, but today is white boy Wednesdays.
 So, only white boy music day, which I enjoy,” LeBron told the inquiring reporter.
 He then clarified that more than limit the day’s spins to a bunch of Marshall Mathers singles, the weekly custom serves to open the tune selection up to some of the alternative stuff that guys like Moritz Wagner, Alex Caruso, and Travis Wear may want to hear.
 Even head coach Luke Walton and assistant Mark Madsen get to have a hand in what plays, USA Today quoted LeBron as continuing on to say.